 Turn the burner to medium high heat and stir this mixture constantly until it reaches 300º F.

 If you aren’t using a candy thermometer, you can periodically test the mixture by dropping a small amount in a cup of cold water (but keep stirring constantly so the mixture doesn’t burn!).
 When the mixture solidifies when dropped into the cold water, it’s done.
 It takes me about 15 minutes for the candy to get to 300º F.

 Once it is ready, pour into the hard candy molds (or greased cookie sheet).

-To cut out the lozenges I use the end of a spatula to make lines across the dish in both directions.
+To cut out the lozenges, I use the end of a spatula to make lines across the dish in both directions.
 I keep going over and over the lines until the mixture completely hardens.
 You could also try using a knife or a pizza cutter.
-This takes me about fifteen minutes.
+This takes me about 15 minutes.

 You might have noticed that this recipe calls for a lot of sugar.
-If you’ve been following these remedies & recipe for a while this might surprise you since you’ll know I am not a big fan of sugar.
+If you’ve been following these remedies and recipes for a while, this might surprise you since you’ll know I am not a big fan of sugar.

 There are lots of ways to quell those irritating nighttime coughs.
-Marshmallow tea drank throughout the day can help prevent the cough and anti-spasmodic herbs like California poppy and valerian can be taken as tinctures to stop the coughing.
+Drinking marshmallow tea throughout the day can help prevent the cough and antispasmodic herbs like California poppy and valerian can be taken as tinctures to stop the coughing.

 As we enter into the winter months, I have two pieces of advice for our readers.
 First, it’s far easier to prevent illness by using nutrient-dense foods, herbs and healthy lifestyle habits than it is to treat illness using herbs.
 And second, stock up your herbal medicine chest BEFORE illness hits so that you can easily reach for herbal remedies when you need them.